 Antioxidants work to protect your body from the free-radicals we’re constantly exposed to.
 Left to their own devices, free radicals cause cell damage and contribute to wide variety of diseases, including cancer.

-In fact, Mercola states that free radicals are linked to over 60 different diseases, so they’re definitely something you want to be fighting against.
+In fact, research states that free radicals are linked to many degenerative diseases, so they’re definitely something you want to be fighting against.